filecoin-saturn/L1-node/README.md

 ### Receiving FIL payments

-When payments are scheduled to be sent out, you'll receive an email containing instructions.
+When payments are scheduled to be sent out, your Filecoin wallet will receive a FIL payment.

 ### Node monitoring